OmriGM/code-metrics/README.md

-# Code Metrics VSCode Extension
+# Live Code Metrics VSCode Extension

-Code Metrics is a VS Code extension that provides real-time analysis of function sizes in your code.
+Live Code Metrics is a VS Code extension that provides real-time analysis of function sizes in your code.
 Supporting JavaScript, TypeScript, Java, and Python, it helps maintain clean and maintainable code by visualizing function lengths against customizable thresholds.

 - **Real-time Function Analysis**: Automatically detects and displays functions, methods, and classes in your open files.
 - **Line Count Visualization**: Shows the number of lines for each code section, along with its name and location in the file.